Squirrel Island, Maine: History

 The island was once home to a casino and hotel, both of which burned down in the 1960s.

-Accommodations & infrastructure
+Accommodations and infrastructure

 Residents of Squirrel Island vacate during the winters because above-ground plumbing is drained to prevent freezing.
 Residents enjoy beaches, tennis, boating, a local restaurant, library, and chapel.
 All island facilities and equipment (including the mooring fields, floats, tennis courts, beaches, dinghies and kayaks) are maintained by the taxpayers of Squirrel Island for the use and benefit of residents and their guests.
 The island has no medical facilities or stores.
-Transportation around the island is by foot; residents are not allowed to bring motor vehicles The island receives telephone, electric, and water utilities via undersea cables and pipes from the mainland.
+Transportation around the island is by foot; residents are not allowed to bring motor vehicles.
+The island receives telephone, electric, and water utilities via undersea cables and pipes from the mainland.
 A ferry boat (the Novelty) runs regular trips from Boothbay Harbor, Maine.